 The film begins with a video archive that features a young June (Storm Reid) playing with her since-deceased dad, James (Tim Griffin).

-Following the emotional introduction, it is learned that June’s mother, Grace (Nia Long), is preparing to go to Columbia from Los Angeles, CA, with her new boyfriend, Kevin (Ken Leung).
+Following the emotional introduction, it is learned that June’s mother, Grace (Nia Long), is preparing to go to Colombia from Los Angeles with her new boyfriend, Kevin (Ken Leung).
 While she is gone, she enlists June to watch the house and be there when she returns from vacation.

 The one issue is she never returns.